Don’t underestimate the power of the humble text message.

 Oct 1st, 2014; You should never underestimate the power of the humble text message for reaching your customers.
 It is an incredibly powerful channel – being ubiquitous, familiar, instant, personal and unobtrusive all at the same time.

 SMS marketing is hugely effective: studies show that over half of people have opted-in for one or more SMS campaigns from a company.
 About 97% of all text messages are read: far higher than email open rates that languish around 25%.

 Despite our familiarity with text messaging, many businesses still get it wrong.
 And now people have the power to block messages, even the slightest mistake can be costly.
 So given that someone has entrusted you with their mobile number, how can you market to them effectively and respectfully?

-Here are 8 golden rules to help you create a winning text message time and again.
+Follow these 8 golden rules on how to create a winning text message time and again.